noriakis/q2-pathway/README.md

 This plugin is used to analyze the functional prediction results from 16S rRNA gene sequencing dataset and optionally the profile from shotgun metagenomes.

 `infer` module can perform an inferrence based on Piphillin or Tax4Fun2.
-For Tax4Fun2, the users should install the R package in the QIIME2 environment following [this tutorial](https://github.com/songweizhi/Tax4Fun2_short_tutorial), and download the reference database.
+For Tax4Fun2, the users should install the R package in the QIIME 2 environment following [this tutorial](https://github.com/songweizhi/Tax4Fun2_short_tutorial), and download the reference database.
 The database path should be set to `--p-reference-database`.
 For `Piphillin`, the prebuilt database is attached with conda installation.

 ```shell